blib-la/runpod-worker-comfy/README.md

 - Thanks to [all contributors](https://github.com/blib-la/runpod-worker-comfy/graphs/contributors) for your awesome work
 - Thanks to [Justin Merrell](https://github.com/justinmerrell) from RunPod for [worker-1111](https://github.com/runpod-workers/worker-a1111), which was used to get inspired on how to create this worker
 - Thanks to [Ashley Kleynhans](https://github.com/ashleykleynhans) for [runpod-worker-a1111](https://github.com/ashleykleynhans/runpod-worker-a1111), which was used to get inspired on how to create this worker
-- Thanks to [comfyanonymous](https://github.com/comfyanonymous) for creating [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which provides such an awesome API to interact with Stable Diffusion
+- Thanks to [comfyanonymous](https://github.com/comfyanonymous) for creating [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which provides such an awesome API to interact with Stable Diffusion and beyond